 The manner and context in which the information is conveyed is as important as the information itself.

 Subjects must be able to understand information that is presented to them.
-The familiarity of the patient with medical terms, diagnoses, stress level of the patient, emotional status and other factors which may hinder the process.
+The familiarity of the patient with medical terms, diagnoses, stress level of the patient, emotional status and other factors, which may hinder the process.

 Reading and understanding level.